Harsha640/Jenkins-CICD-practice/CICD setup.md

 ## Create a pipeline and add token and credentials.

-   - Git
+   - add Git repo in the pipeline.
-   - Sonarqube
+   - add Sonarqube credentials with secret text file as "sonarqube" ID
-   - Dockerhub
+   - add Dockerhub credentials with username & pass as "docker-cred" ID

 ## Docker Slave Configuration